frontendteam-dev/frontendteam.dev/src/pills/002 - design system - wizard stepper pure css atomic component/index.md

 ---

 In this [frontend pill](https://thefrontendteam.com/pills/) we are going to create a stepper atomic component in pure css.

+We needed it in our design system to complete the onboard wizard at ssonext.com (WIP).

 This would be the result: